amolsood/notes/AWS/EC2/Highlights.md

   - Moves like share price, once the capacity is available for desired price, the spot instance is available, once the price moves away, spot instance is terminated
   - Used for applications which have flexible start and end times (not web servers)
   - Applications which are feasible at low compute prices
-  - Users with an urgent need of additional or high compute capacity
+  - Users with an urgent need of additional or high compute capacity, without need of the persistent storage
 - Dedicated Hosts
-  - For compliance - Regulatory requirements that my not support multi-tenant virtualization
+  - For compliance - Regulatory requirements that may not support multi-tenant virtualization
   - The most expensive option
   - Licensing - Great for licensing which does not support multi-tenancy or cloud deployments
   - Can be purchased on demand